sgoeschl/java-image-processing-survival-guide/README.md

 The reality looks not so simple any more

 * TIFF format is not supported out of the box using Java ImageIO
-* Many JPGs images can't be read using plain ImageIO
+* Some JPGs images can't be read using plain ImageIO
 * JAI has some extra JPG support but requires extra and/or native libraries
-* Some control is required reagarding JPEG metadata and compression options
+* Some control is required regarding JPEG metadata and compression options

-# 5. Setting JPEG Metadata
+# 6. Setting JPEG Metadata

 A common requirement for writing JPEGs is setting the compression options and/or DPIs this can be done with the code snippet shown below